DriBans/LeetCode-prob32/README.md

 s[i] is '(', or ')'

 """
-For description of the code, please go to ValidParentheses.txt\
+For description of the concept, please go to ValidParentheses.txt\
 There could be various codes, so you are welcome to make a copy and post here.